FYP-G-16-UOR-FOE/FL-Implimentation/Scyther/README.md

 The Scyther tool analyzed the protocol for an unbounded number of sessions against a Dolev-Yao attacker and found no vulnerabilities corresponding to the specified claims.

-The Scyther tool analyzed the protocol for an unbounded number of sessions against a Dolev-Yao attacker and found no vulnerabilities corresponding to the specified claims.

 ![Scyther Verification Results](result.png)